makers-for-life/makair/README.md

 - Fault tolerant design
 - Designed to be used continuously and intensively during 30 days

-MakAir ventilator as beed tested by independent researchers and studies found that it can compare with expensive hospital reanimation ventilators (less than 5% tolerance on target pressures and volumes).
+MakAir ventilator as beed tested by independent researchers and studies found that it can compare with expensive hospital reanimation ventilators (less than 5% error on target pressures and volumes).

 Mechanically-speaking, the overall system is composed of sub-components that can be plugged together and wired to form an air circuit, namely: